-James is instructed to prosecute and defend in a wide range of serious and complex casework including as counsel alone in murder, manslaughter, modern slavery, human trafficking, rape, kidnapping, proceeds of crime, money laundering, Fraud, causing death by driving and serious physical and sexual assaults on adults and children.
+James Thomas is instructed to prosecute and defend in a wide range of serious and complex casework including as counsel alone in murder, manslaughter, modern slavery, human trafficking, rape, kidnapping, proceeds of crime, money laundering, Fraud, causing death by driving and serious physical and sexual assaults on adults and children.

 Since 2005 he has been consistently instructed as leading counsel and Junior alone in serious and complex multi-defendant organised crime casework for specialist organised crime and complex case units (CCU) involving investigations conducted by the NCA, EMSOU and specialist crime units, where his case preparation, analytical and client handling skills are most frequently demonstrated.